danphenderson/baldin/cdk/README.md

 # About

-Ship Baldin to AWS using CloudFormation with Infrastructure defined as Code (IaC) using the AWS Cloud Development Kit (CDK).'
+Ship Baldin to AWS using CloudFormation with Infrastructure defined as Code (IaC) using the AWS Cloud Development Kit (CDK).

-## Prerequisites
+### Prerequisites
 Create a virtual environment and activate it, e.g. with pipenv:

 ```